rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

   "U006" "PHOTOGRAPHER"
   ```

-5.    **Missing Header** - If the header in the input file is missing, use --no-header option.
+6.    **Missing Header** - If the header in the input file is missing, use --no-header option.
 However, if this case the order has to be strictly this: member_guid,lr_cc_usage,lr_cl_usage,lr_mo_usage,storage_usage,ps_usage,stock_usage.
 Example:

   ```
-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R -i tests/data/test_data_noheader.csv --no-header
+  $ app/photographer_classifier.R -i tests/data/test_data_noheader.csv --no-header
   [1] "Output:"
   "member_guid" "class"
   "U001" "OTHER"